boyvanamstel/jekyll-gensocial/README.md

 image: assets/img/macdevsclub.jpg
 ---

-The content of your post goes here.
+The contents of your post goes here.
 ```

 ### Overrides